Healthcare in Greece

 Emergency care in Greece is free of charge regardless of one’s nationality.
 However, unless an expat is employed in the country, has a social security card (known as an AMKA) and pays for public health insurance, they will have to pay their own medical bills for most primary care visits.

 Expats in the early stages of moving and who have an EU Health Card will also be provided with healthcare for a limited time.
 However, they will probably be expected to pay upfront and claim back from the health service in their home country.

-Expats who already contribute to the Social Insurance Institute (IKA), the Greek social insurance fund, and are referred to a public hospital by an IKA approved doctor should remember to ask for their “ticket”, which proves that they are entitled to benefits through the scheme.
+Expats who already contribute to the Social Insurance Institute (IKA), and are referred to a public hospital by an IKA approved doctor, should remember to ask for their “ticket” which proves that they are entitled to benefits through the scheme.
 Expats who encounter difficulties with their social insurance should contact their nearest IKA office.

 Private healthcare in Greece

 Private healthcare in Greece is normally considered to be superior to the public alternative.
 Private medical facilities are generally less affected by the country’s economic situation and have newer equipment, but are not covered by IKA.
 Expats who would prefer to go to a private hospital in Greece would do well to have a private healthcare policy, since they will be responsible for the full cost of their treatment.

 Moreover, doctors and nurses in private hospitals are more likely to speak English.
 Some Greek private hospitals even have affiliations to US hospitals or hospitals in other countries, and their staff will have had at least some form of overseas training.

 Pharmacies in Greece are normally marked by a green equal-armed cross, often against a white background.
 They are widely available, especially in larger cities and are generally a reliable first line of defence against illness.
 Many Greek pharmacists will speak English and are capable diagnosticians who may save expats a trip to the doctor.